 I recently read a post preaching to women that they can be great career women and great moms.
 Women empowerment seminars encourage women not to be afraid to lean in and become leaders in their industries.
 Furthermore, those women should certainly never feel guilty about time sacrificed with their family because it’s all about creating balance.
 You can do this AND do that — you can do it all.

 However, I have started to see a shift that I don’t think people are really talking about.
-As the world has moved toward encouraging women to reach the pinnacle of their success, to step up to the plate and to claim a seat at the table — it has created an unintended mindset shift: that they should be doing that.
+As the world has moved toward encouraging women to reach the pinnacle of their success, to step up to the plate and claim a seat at the table — it has also created an unintended mindset shift: that they should be doing that.